 Address: 107 Park Headquarters Road, Gatlinburg

-The restored mid-19th-century home of Sam Davis, the Boy Hero of the Confederacy, is located in Smyrna, an easy 40-minute drive southwest of Nashville.
-The house and grounds feature outbuildings, period gardens, a family cemetery, and a museum (Davis was captured by the Union and executed as a spy at the age of 21).
-Also of interest is the Stones River National Battlefield, a 570-acre battlefield, including the Stones River National Cemetery with 6,000 Confederate graves, and the Hazen Brigade Monument commemorating one of the bloodiest fights of the Civil War fought in 1862.
+The restored, mid-19th-century home of Sam Davis, the Boy Hero of the Confederacy who was captured by the Union and executed as a spy at the age of 21, is located in Smyrna, an easy 40-minute day trip southwest of Nashville.
+The house and grounds feature outbuildings, period gardens, a family cemetery, and a museum, and are often the scene of fun activities, including ghost tours and Easter egg hunts.
+Also of interest is the Stones River National Battlefield, a 570-acre battlefield, including the Stones River National Cemetery with 6,000 Confederate graves, and the Hazen Brigade Monument, commemorating one of the bloodiest fights of the Civil War fought in 1862.

 Address: 3501 Old Nashville Hwy, Murfreesboro, Tennessee

 An easy 40-minute drive northeast of Nashville, Gallatin was founded in 1802 and was named after the Secretary of the Treasury under Presidents John Adams and Thomas Jefferson, Albert Gallatin.
 In addition to its quaint central square and many pleasant tree-lined streets, Gallatin is home to Trousdale Place, the city's oldest mansion.
 Although open only for tours by appointment, this fine two-story brick home - built in 1813 and listed on the National Register of Historic Places since 1975 - is well worth a visit for its fine period furniture and library, which boasts a collection of books and documents related to the Confederacy.
-On the same property and also a fun thing to do is pay a visit to the Sumner County Museum, with its collection of more than 250,000 artifacts including fossils, Native American and African American displays, antique toys, pioneer and early settler goods, as well as tools of various trades.
+On the same property and also a fun thing to do is pay a visit to the Sumner County Museum with its collection of more than 250,000 artifacts, including fossils, Native American and African American displays, antique toys, pioneer and early settler goods, as well as tools of various trades.

 Address: 183 West Main Street, Gallatin, Tennessee

-Murfreesboro, just 40 minutes southwest of Nashville, was the state capital of Tennessee from 1818 to 1826, when it lost its right to remain the seat of government by a single vote.
+Murfreesboro, an easy 40-minute drive southwest of Nashville, was the state capital of Tennessee from 1818 to 1826, when it lost its right to remain the seat of government by a single vote.
 Highlights of a tour of this historic city include the Rutherford County Courthouse, notable as the site of an attack by Confederate troops on Union soldiers camped nearby, and the Oaklands Historic House Museum, a restored Italianate-style plantation built in 1815.
-Both Union and Confederate forces occupied the plantation during the Civil War, and it was later the site of the surrender of Murfreesboro.
+Both Union and Confederate forces occupied this former plantation during the Civil War, and it was later the site of the surrender of Murfreesboro.
 Other notable attractions include Cannonsburgh Pioneer Village, a reconstructed Southern pioneer settlement that includes a blacksmith shop, one-room schoolhouse, general store, gristmill, and chapel, and which offers fun events such as its popular pioneer days and Christmas festivals.